coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 005.md

 Mary rounds up the children to keep them away from the construction and Tabby tries to help keep them entertained.
 Tabby fails to juggle the balls but pretends that he did it on purpose and introduces the concept of slapstick comedy to the children.

-Faylen spends time with [[Clement WIP]]  and [[Axamonar WIP]] , which turns into mostly Axanomar telling stories of his glory days and Clement acting them out.
+Faylen spends time with [[Clement]]  and [[Axamonar]] , which turns into mostly Axanomar telling stories of his glory days and Clement acting them out.

 Pippin was whisked off by all the children and K’Whu is sleeping.